-Requesting Your Employee Records & Personnel File in California (With Sample Form)
+Requesting Your Employee Records in California

-California employees (and former employees) have a right to access many of the records their employer keeps.
-In fact, the right to inspect employee records is often the first tool that employment lawyers use to discover important information about their clients’ employment histories.
+The right to inspect employee records is often the first tool that employment lawyers use to discover important information about their clients’ employment histories.

 Generally, there are three categories of records that employees can request: